 3. "We've placed him in an induced coma."

 The concept of a coma is tremendously misunderstood, and television shares at least some of the blame.
 The term is used carelessly and imprecisely (with tragic consequences) for other types of conditions, such as persistent vegetative state and brain death, from which people do not recover.
-Some people, for example, those with traumatic brain injury (TBI), do recover and eventually "wake up".
-But sadly many with severe underlying brain injury will never wake up.
-And this television inaccuracy creates false hope that creates suffering for patients and families and a huge burden on the healthcare system.
+Some people - for example, those with traumatic brain injury (TBI) - can recover and eventually "wake up".
+But sadly many with severe underlying brain injury will never wake up and this television inaccuracy can create false hope, leading to suffering for patients and families and a huge burden on the healthcare system.

-Pretty much everything in the emergency department is stat (especially in comparison with the rest of the hospital) so it's really not necessary to say it out loud, much less shout it.
+"Stat", like many words in medicine, is derived from Latin (statim meaning 'instantly' or 'immediately').
+Pretty much everything in the emergency department is STAT (especially in comparison with the rest of the hospital), so it's really not necessary to say it out loud, much less shout it.
 If you tell a seasoned ED nurse that something is STAT, you are guaranteed to get an eye roll as they go back to whatever they were doing.
 The only folks I know who still say stat without a hint of irony are neurosurgeons, and they are in a class of their own.
 After all, it literally is brain surgery.

 5. "He's flatlining!
 Charging... clear!"

 Sorry, this one is just wrong.
 Delivering an electronic shock via defibrillator is a method of converting someone from a non-perfusing, disorganized rhythm (ventricular tachycardia or ventricular fibrillation) and resetting their heart to a normal sinus rhythm.
-You cannot shock someone out of asystole or pulseless electrical activity because there is nothing to reset.
+You cannot shock someone out of asystole (no rhythm or electrical activity) or pulseless electrical activity (electrical activity but no rhythm) because there is no mechanical rhythm to reset.
 All you can do is continue CPR, push epinephrine, and think about reversible causes (and cross your fingers).
 Put the paddles down, doctor.
 And speaking of which....